followingthefasciaplane/discord-me-stuff/readme.md

 ## discord.me stuff

-random discord.me stuff. your server EID can be found by copying the URL of the "manage server" from your discord.me dashboard. ie: `discord.me/server-manager/thisisyourEID`
+your server EID can be found by copying the URL of the "manage server" from your discord.me dashboard.
+ie: `discord.me/server-manager/thisisyourEID`

+rename env_example to `.env`

+missed bumps assumes platinum listing by default, you'll need to update the multiplier for non-platinum.

 ## how to get sess id